IOsetting/ch32v103-template/README.md

 # download
 make flash
 ```
-If everything runs correctly, you will see the C13 LED blinking.
+If everything goes correctly, you will see the C13 LED blinking.

 # License